How player and team ratings are calculated

 Avoid Kick Block: 30%

-Hitting power only really makes a difference on offensive player performance at about 88.
-To account for this, players with hitting power below that threshold do not have hitting power factored into their rating.
-Players with 75 and 81 hitting power in average condition are given partial credit, since they can reach 88 in Good and Excellent condition.
+Hitting power only really makes a difference on offensive player performance once it reaches about 88.
+To account for this, offensive ratings use score bands instead of the raw hitting power value: players below 75 get 0%, 75 gets 40%, 81 gets 60%, 88 gets 80%, and 94 gets 100%.
+That gives players with 75 and 81 hitting power in average condition partial credit, since they can reach 88 in Good and Excellent condition.

 Let's take a closer look at how this scoring system works for two players: Jerry Rice and Bo Jackson.